Hybrid Auction Event Solutions for Nonprofits: How to Combine In-Person and Online Bidding

 TL;DR

-Hybrid auctions solve this by keeping the in-person event intact while opening a parallel online bidding channel that reaches everyone else.
+Hybrid auctions solve the reach problem by keeping the in-person event intact while opening a parallel online bidding channel that reaches everyone else.
+Instead of limiting bidders to those who can physically attend, hybrid formats tap into your full donor network regardless of geography or schedule.

 How a hybrid auction works